Mexico represents, along with Brazil, the main destination market for Italian companies that want to sell abroad, with special focus Latin America.

 Exports of intermediate goods, particularly in chemicals, rubber and plastics, and metals, are expected to increase in 2023-2024, in line with the expected strengthening of the local manufacturing sector.
 The mechanical equipment sector also shows good growth, registering +3.7%.

-Let's take a closer look at additional elements that make the idea of penetrating the Mexican market particularly advantageous for those wishing to sell abroad:
+Let's take a closer look at further elements that make the idea of entering the Mexican market particularly advantageous for those looking to sell abroad:

 Economic stability

-As we mentioned earlier, the Mexican economy is distinguished by GDP growth and financial strength, supported by increased domestic consumption and rising investment and exports.
+As we mentioned earlier, the Mexican economy stands out for its GDP growth and financial strength, supported by the increase in domestic consumption and the rise in investment and exports.

 Young population and skilled labor